Don’t Believe These 7 Common Mortgage Myths

 Too many would-be buyers keep renting, thinking they’re “saving money.”
 In reality, they’re actually just throwing cash down the drain.
 Think of it this way: when you rent, you’re paying your landlord.
 They then take the money, pay their own mortgage on the property, and pocket the difference.
 Later on down the line, when they sell the home, they get all those profits, too.
 What did you, as the renter, walk away with in the end?
 Absolutely nothing, unfortunately.

 But that’s the long-term picture.
 What about the here and now?
 As surprising as it is, in many markets, a mortgage payment is actually more affordable than monthly rent.
-Considering that rent costs have been rising for steadily for years now (they jumped 3.3 percent since 2017), this trend will likely continue for years to come.
+Considering that rent costs have been rising for steadily for years now, this trend will likely continue for years to come.